 There’s a vast array of mushrooms in the wild.
 Some are dark and mysterious, some are edible and beneficial, while others are, well, not so helpful.
 In fact, you could be thrown into an altered state of consciousness or even poisoned from eating the wrong type of mushroom.

-So, how do you tell the difference between the many species of these little fungi?
+So, how do you tell the difference between the many species of fungi?

 Well, it helps if you learn the processes involved in positively identifying mushrooms.

 We’ll go over how to do that in a bit.
 But first, let us review a few rules that will help you stay safe while foraging mushrooms in the wild.
 These rules are particularly important if you are just getting started on your mushroom hunting journey.

 First of all, never eat a wild mushroom without first having an experienced mushroom forager verify its identity for you.
 There are many poisonous mushrooms out there, and you don’t want to eat one by mistake.

 If you don’t know any mushroom hunters, then the North American Mycological Association is a good place to start looking.
 They have clubs throughout the US, Canada and Mexico, and many of those clubs hold group mushroom hunting expeditions.

 Mushroom guides are full of good information about mushrooms, with photos and rules for identification.
 While not a replacement for an experienced mushroom forager, you will learn many details about how to identify mushrooms from a field guide.

 We recommend Falcon Guide’s North American Mushrooms: A Field Guide to Edible and Inedible Fungi.

 Another very thorough book for beginners is Mushrooming Without Fear: The Beginner’s Guide to Collecting Safe and Delicious Mushrooms.